naofireblade/homebridge-weather-plus/README.md

 *You can add more services easily by forking the project and submitting a pull request for a new api file.*

 > <b name="a2">2</b> You can use the weather underground service only if you can provide weather data from your own station in exchange.
-> <b name="a6">6</b> uv-index, dew point, sunrise, sunset are only available after registering for the new OpenWeatherMap One Call API 3.0, which is free as well.
-The old API also has 4 instead of 7 forecast days.
 > <b name="a7">7</b> [Weatherflow's Tempest](https://weatherflow.com) is a physical weather station that can be installed in your home.
 Current weather conditions are published on home network.
 > <b name="a8">8</b> Weatherflow does provide an API to retrieve forecast.
 That capability has not been added to this plugin.